danielparks/yanki/README.md

 https://www.youtube.com/watch?v=xqKENRGkOUQ Are you a student?
 ```

-On macOS and some Linux distros, you can have `yanki` open Anki and start the
+On macOS and some Linux distributions, you can make `yanki` open Anki and start
-import of the new deck:
+the import of the new deck:

 ```
 uv run yanki -v update basic.deck
 ```

-Otherwise, you have have it build an `.apkg` and then import that into Anki:
+Otherwise, you can make it build an `.apkg` and then import that into Anki:

 ```
 uv run yanki -v build -o basic.apkg basic.deck